michelepezza99/ADM-HW3/README.md

 ### Files
 This folder consists of the following three files:
-1. _**michelin_restaurants_data.tsv**_
-   This .tsv file consists of data for all restaurants parsed through each of their urls from Michelin Guide website.
+1. _**michelin_restaurants_data.tsv:**_ This .tsv file consists of data for all restaurants parsed through each of their urls from Michelin Guide website.

-2. _**michelin_restaurants_urls.txt**_
-   This .txt file consists of all the URLs of each restaurant obtained after web scraping on the Michelin Guide website.
+2. _**michelin_restaurants_urls.txt:**_ This .txt file consists of all the URLs of each restaurant obtained after web scraping on the Michelin Guide website.

-3. _**italian_restaurants_map.html**_
-   This .html file when opened on a browser will show the map with restaurants marked on it.
+3. _**italian_restaurants_map.html:**_ This .html file when opened on a browser will show the map with restaurants marked on it.
 Since the map might not be visible when viewing the notebook on GitHub, we have attached a sample map for you to view.